Answers For NV Energy’s Residential Solar Checklist

 If there is a warranty issue, can you coordinate repairs or do you have to let the manufacturer or installer have an opportunity to resolve the issue?

-It is best to inform your installer first.
-They will contact the manufacture and take care of warranty issues.
-If for some reason your repairs are not covered you can then decide how best to proceed.
+It’s best to inform your installer first.
+The installer will contact the manufacturer and take care of warranty issues.
+If the repairs aren’t covered, you can then decide how best to proceed.

-If there is a hardware warranty issue, who is responsible for the costs of removing the old panel and installing the replacement panel?
+If there’s a hardware warranty issue, who’s responsible for the costs of removing the old panel and installing the replacement panel?

-While under warranty Go Solar Group will take care of manufacture warranties.
-Just schedule the service and we will take care of it for you.
+While under warranty, Go Solar Group will take care of manufacture warranties.
+Just schedule the service, and we will take care of it.

 What are the consequences and remedies for the installer’s warranty if the installer goes out of business?

-Small installers often get bought out too, but this doesn’t always happen.
-If this is something that you are worried about, you can get an operations and maintenance plan.
-This will cover the cost of maintaining your system should your installer cease to exist.
+Small installers get bought out too, but this doesn’t always happen.
+If this causes worry, an operations and maintenance plan will help.
+This plan will cover the cost of maintaining your system should your installer cease to exist.

-It is also important to note that your manufacture will still honor their warranties.
-They should be able to help you find a local installer that works with their products.
+It’s also important to note that the manufacturer will still honor their warranties, even if the solar installer isn’t in business.
+The manufacturer can help you find a local installer that works with their products.